 The longer your income falls below your costs, the harder it’ll be to get into profit.

 If your business slows down at the same time each year, factor this seasonal downturn into your cash flow forecast.
-Spotting a general dip in the economy or your sector is hard to do.
-A good place to start is the Inland Revenue website — its Industry benchmarking tool(external link) helps you assess your performance by comparing your business with others in the same industry.
+Spotting a general dip in the economy or your sector is harder to do.

 An accountant can help you improve your financial forecasting.

-What’s your cash flow?
-Your break-even point?
-How much of what you make or supply do you need to sell to meet your costs — and how much to make a profit?
+How much of what you make or sell do you need to sell to meet your costs — and how much to make a profit?

 Cash flow forecasts also calculate your outgoings, so you know when you’ll have the money to pay your bills.
 Get your accountant to help you understand your long-term cash flow.

-There are other signs to look out for in your day-to-day business including:
+Other signs to look out for in your day-to-day business:

 If any of these apply to you, talk to an advisor who specialises in turning businesses around.